mulosbron/SudokuSolver/README.md

 ## Purpose
 To create an automated Sudoku solving system that combines computer vision techniques with machine learning for real-world applications.
 The project demonstrates digital image processing, CNN-based digit recognition, and backtracking algorithm implementation.

-### Key Objectives:
-- Automatically detect and extract Sudoku grids from images
-- Classify digits using a custom-trained CNN model
-- Solve Sudoku puzzles using backtracking algorithm
-- Generate visual output showing the solving process

 ## Scope

 ### Technology Stack: